firesharkstudios/butterfly-server/docs/README.md

 Each [DynamicView](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicView.html) instance must...

-- Have a unique name (defaults to the first table name in the SELECT if not specified)
+- Have a unique name (defaults to the first table name in the SELECT)
-- Have key field(s) that uniquely identify each row (defaults to the primary key of the first table in the SELECT if not specified)
+- Have key field(s) that uniquely identify each row (defaults to the primary key of the first table in the SELECT)

-You can use the [Butterfly Client](#butterfly-client) libraries to consume these [DataEventTransaction](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Event.DataEventTransaction.html) instances to keep local javascript arrays synchronized.
+You can use the [Butterfly Client](#butterfly-client) libraries to consume these [DataEventTransaction](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Event.DataEventTransaction.html) instances to keep local javascript arrays synchronized with your server.

 Key limitations...

-- Only INSERTs, UPDATEs, and DELETEs executed via an [IDatabase](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.IDatabase.html) instance will trigger data change events in a [DynamicView](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicView.html) instance
+- Only INSERTs, UPDATEs, and DELETEs executed via an [IDatabase](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.IDatabase.html) instance will trigger data change events
 - SELECT statements with UNIONs are not supported
 - SELECT statements with subqueries may not be supported depending on the type of subquery
 - SELECT statements with multiple references to the same table can only trigger updates on one of the references

 A [DynamicView](https://butterflyserver.io/docfx/api/Butterfly.Core.Database.Dynamic.DynamicView.html) will execute additional modified SELECT statements on each underlying data change event.
-These SELECT statements are designed to execute quickly (always includes a primary key of an underlying table); however, this is additional overhead that should be considered on higher traffic implementations.
+These modified SELECT statements are designed to execute quickly (always includes a primary key of an underlying table); however, this is additional overhead that should be considered on higher traffic implementations.

 ### Example